gf712/gf712.github.io/_posts/2019-02-01-intro_to_swig.md

+---
+layout: post
-## Extending C++ with SWIG
+title:  "Extending C++ with SWIG"
+categories: [programming]
+tags: [shogun, C++, Python, SWIG]
+---

+## Introduction
 Shogun's core library is written in C++, that is everything from memory management, exception hadling to the linear algebra framework that is required to write the machine learning algorithms.
 However, C++ is not the laguage of choice of data scientists and even machine learning engineers.
 This is despite the large effort that has been made in modern C++ to make memory management something almost from the past (use `std::shared_ptr` instead) and making types automatically deduced, i.e. with `auto`.
-Most scientist do know how to write Python, statisticians in particular usually know R, most engineers prefer Java, and possibly C#, and then languages such as Lua and Go are becoming more relevant.
+Most scientist do know how to write Python, statisticians in particular usually know R, most engineers prefer Java, and possibly C#, and then languages such as Go are becoming more relevant.
 It is no coincidence that these languages, and more, are covered by SWIG.

+## SWIG
 SWIG, or Simplified Wrapper and Interface Generator, is a tool that uses a target language's C-API to call C/C++ functions.
 The SWIG parser reads files with a `.i` extension and generates a translation unit with all the function calls that are exposed to the target language and calls to function that do the respective type conversions.
 Standard library containers, such as `std::vector` are supported in most languages for example, and in Python are represented as sets.
 That means when a C++ function that returns a `std::vector` is called from the source code created by SWIG it returns a Python `set`.
 However, you might need a `list` instead, and this can be done with some ease in SWIG.
 For this you require so called typemaps, that map C/C++ types to the target language's type.
 The conversion is done with a user provided function, and has to name a specific type, as opposed to templated type.
 For example you need a typemap for `std::vector<int>`, `std::vector<unsigned int>`, `std::vector<float>` and so on.
 ```cpp
 %typemap(out) std::vector<int>